 - tea and coffee

-- cola and other soft drinks
+- cola and other energy drinks

-What if I've already eaten something risky?
+What if I have already eaten or drunk something risky?

 If you have already eaten or drunk something that you are advised to avoid, try not to panic.
 If it did not make you ill at the time, it is unlikely to have affected you or your baby.
 Talk to your doctor or midwife if you are worried.